-NASA’s great at stunning visuals--like this visible-light image of three moons hanging above Saturn’s rings (admittedly,
+NASA’s great at stunning visuals--like this visible-light image of three moons hanging above Saturn’s rings (admittedly, one is very small).

 But it’s all so majestic and distant.
 For immediacy, there’s nothing like sound--the hiss of an alien atmosphere whizzing past your cockpit--to really make you feel like you're there.

 So that’s NASA’s latest offering: sound clips generated from data sent back across 600 million miles by the Cassini-Huygens mission to Saturn.
 Listen out for radar pings from the Huygens probe landing on Titan (Saturn's super-sized moon) and spine-tingling warbles and moans from radio waves put out by the ringed planet’s version of the Northern Lights.

 There’s a longer loop of Saturn’s song that resembles a symphony of bottle rockets let loose, slowed down 10x, and then stuck in a haunted house, where wispy ghosts moan and pull at your hair.

 But don’t take their word for it--go listen.
 And set your phasers to stun.